 The IKO 24 cm Schwerer Flugelminenwerfer was the standard German heavy mortar in the last half of World War I.

-The mortar fired a projectile stabilized by four large vanes or wings (“flugel” in German).
+The mortar fired a projectile stabilized by four large vanes or wings (“Flugel” in German).
 The German Army General Headquarters reserve included 13 battalions equipped with heavy mortars (schwerer minenwerfer).
-These battalions were assigned to reinforce the artillery on various fronts for major offensive operations.
-Each battalion was equipped with 24 heavy mortars.
+These battalions were assigned to reinforce the artillery on various fronts for significant offensive operations.
+Each regiment was equipped with 24 heavy mortars.

-Approximately 300 IKO Flugel Minenwerfer were produced during World War I. This example was captured by the Canadian Corps late in the War and brought to Manitoba as a war trophy in 1919.
+Approximately 300 IKO Flugel Minenwerfer were produced during World War I. This example was captured by the Canadian Corps late in the War and brought to Canada in 1919.

 Projectile: 100 kilograms (220 pounds)